Texas Administrative Code

 (E) emergency vehicle operation;

-(F) contact information for the designated infection control officer for whom education based on U.S. Code, Title 42, Chapter 6A, Subchapter XXIV, Part G, §300ff- 136 has been documented.
+(F) contact information for the designated infection control officer for whom education based on U.S. Code Title 42, Chapter 6A, Subchapter XXIV, Part G, §300ff-136 has been documented;

-(ii) an internship period in which all new personnel practice under the supervision of, and are evaluated by, another more experienced person.
+(ii) an internship period in which all new personnel practice under the supervision of, and are evaluated by, another more experienced person;

-(H) appropriate documentation of patient care; and
+(H) appropriate documentation of patient care;

-(I) vehicle checks, equipment, and readiness inspections;
+(I) vehicle checks, equipment, and readiness inspections; and

-(J) the security of medications, fluids and controlled substances in compliance with local, state and federal laws or rules.
+(J) the security of medications, fluids, and controlled substances in compliance with local, state, and federal laws or rules;

-(29) assuring that the department is notified within five business days of a collision involving an in-service or response ready EMS vehicle that results in vehicle damage whenever:
+(29) assuring the department is notified within five business days of a collision involving an in-service or response ready EMS vehicle that results in vehicle damage whenever:

 (A) the vehicle is rendered disabled and inoperable at the scene of the occurrence; or

-(B) there is a patient on board.
+(B) there is a patient on board;

-(30) assuring that the department is notified within one business day of a collision involving an in-service or response ready EMS vehicle that results in vehicle damage whenever there is personal injury or death to any person;
+(30) assuring the department is notified within one business day of a collision involving an in-service or response ready EMS vehicle that results in vehicle damage whenever there is personal injury or death to any person;

 (31) maintaining motor vehicle liability insurance as required under the Texas Transportation Code;

-(33) insuring continuous coverage for the service area defined in documents submitted with the EMS provider application;
+(32) ensuring continuous coverage for the service area defined in documents submitted with the EMS provider application;

-(o) License renewal process.
+(o) License Renewal Process.

 (E) An EMS provider may not operate after its license has expired.